 Clay Pipe - These pipes do smoke quite hot but one trick is to dip the pipe in cold water and shake of the excess before filling and lighting, Clay's tend to give an earthy taste to the tobacco, quite unusual but not unpleasant.

 Corncob - Normally associated with the great smoking country of America.
 Daniel Boone was said to have smoked a "Missouri Meerschaum."
 As the name suggests the corncob pipe is made from a corn cob, now specially grown hybrid cobs are cultivated for the making of these pipes.
-The cobs are dried for around 2 years before being treated and coated.
-One cob normally makes two pipes.
+The cobs are dried for about two years before being treated and coated.
+One good cob typically makes two pipes.
 The corncob pipe is very light weight and porous and adds a certain flavor to the tobacco smoked.